Zaiddd/ga-exercice/Course.md

 				  token: ${{ secrets.REPO_PAT }}
 				  # A custom webhook event name
 				  event-type: MyCustomEventName
-				  # JSON payload with extra information about the webhook event that your action or workflow may use.
+				  # JSON payload with extra information about the webhook event that your action or workflows may use.
 				  client-payload: '{ "paramA": 123, "boolean": false}'
 ```